5 Ways to Improve Pediatric Patient Experience in Your Medical Clinic

 • Notice something about them and start your conversation/relationship there (e.g. shoes, color or type of clothing, etc).

-• Make the child comfortable by engaging with their parent or whoever accompanied them to the appointment.
+• Make the child comfortable by engaging with their parent or whoever accompanied them to the appointment and they will follow their guardian’s lead.

 2. Familiarize Them with Your Tools and Equipment